FallTalk/Fallout4-Substance-Painter-DDS-Exporter/README.md

 * Remove button to remove the last added suffix + safety checks to prevent duplicate suffixes and such.

-* User defined suffixes, state of checkboxes is now stored in the ini config files so it will remember your selection and defined suffixes and dds options.
+* User defined suffixes, state of checkboxes are now stored in the ini config files so your selections, defined suffixes and dds options will be remembered.

 * Added a Show/Hide log button.